-The clinical experts consulted for this review with experience treating adult patients with ALL noted that the modified Dana-Farber Cancer Institute (DFCI) protocol is currently the most commonly used protocol to treat Ph-negative B-cell ALL in Canadian clinical practice.
-The chemotherapy regimen used in E1910 is built upon the UKALLXII/E2993 chemotherapy regimen with dosing modifications based on C10403 AYA trial and no indirect treatment comparison was submitted, thus limiting the generalizability to the Canadian setting.
+The clinical experts consulted for this review with experience treating adult patients with ALL noted that, in Canadian clinical practice, the modified Dana-Farber Cancer Institute (DFCI) protocol is currently the most commonly used protocol to treat Ph-negative B-cell ALL.
+The chemotherapy regimen used in the E1910 trial is built upon the UKALLXII/E2993 chemotherapy regimen, with dosing modifications based on the C10403 AYA trial, and no indirect treatment comparison was submitted, thus limiting the generalizability to the Canadian setting.
 However, the clinical expert consulted for this review with experience treating adult patients with ALL felt the efficacy, based on CR and OS, of the regimen used in E1910 to be similar to the modified DFCI regimen.

-Baseline characteristics were generally similar between treatment arms, except for MRD in peripheral blood on day 8 in both the SR-avg and SR-high subgroups and for cytogenic risk group in the SR-high subgroup.
-More patients in the blinatumomab plus chemotherapy arm (41.5% and 40.5%) than patients in the chemotherapy arm (35.2% and 35.2%) in the SR-avg and SR-high strata had 1% and greater MRD in peripheral blood on day 8.
-A smaller percentage of SR-high patients in the blinatumomab plus chemotherapy arm had favorable cytogenetics (23.9% versus 31.6%), and a larger percentage had neutral cytogenetics (54.8% versus 48.7%).
+Baseline characteristics were generally similar between the treatment arms in the AALL1731 trial, except for MRD in peripheral blood on day 8 in both the standard-risk B-cell ALL and an average risk and standard-risk B-cell ALL and a high risk of relapse subgroups and for the cytogenic risk group in the standard-risk B-cell ALL and a high risk of relapse subgroup.
+In the standard-risk B-cell ALL and an average risk and high risk of relapse subgroup.
+In the standard-risk B-cell ALL and an average risk and high risk of relapse strata, more patients in the blinatumomab plus chemotherapy arm (41.5% and 40.5%, respectively) than in the chemotherapy arm (35.2% and 35.2%, respectively) had 1% or greater MRD in their peripheral blood on day 8.
+A smaller percentage of patients with standard-risk B-cell ALL and a high risk of relapse in the blinatumomab plus chemotherapy arm had favourable cytogenetics compared with the chemotherapy arm (23.9% versus 31.6%, respectively), and a larger percentage had neutral cytogenetics (54.8% versus 48.7%, respectively).
 Both MRD and cytogenetic risk are well-established prognostic factors in ALL and influence treatment response and outcomes.
 The highlighted differences indicate that a larger percentage of patients in the blinatumomab plus chemotherapy arm would be at higher risk of relapse and reduced survival.
 These could contribute to bias in the comparative outcomes between the treatment arms, potentially favouring chemotherapy.